The Lifetimes Tour: Concert synopsis and production

 The concert is set within a video game world, following Perry, a half-human, half-machine, in a battle against the artificial intelligence (AI) known as Mainframe.
 A narrated prologue reveals that the Mainframe has stolen the world's butterflies and that dogs are siding with cats over humans.
 During the show, she flies on wires, engages in a lightsaber battle and rides a metallic creature.
 The concert also features a "choose-your-own-adventure" segment, where fans can scan a QR code and vote on a song they want her to perform.
+During the segment, she wears an outfit inspired by the chosen song's era, which has included an outfit inspired by her 'Roar' music video, and another outfit inspired by her Witness era.
 Perry has described the show as a "sci-fi, hopeful video game" with "intense choreography", and likened it to a "travelling disneyland".

-Production

-The tour's stage features 31 atypically positioned individual surfaces that make up the main LED screen, which show "animated videos of Perry's mission to free butterflies in order restore what was lost on her planet as a half human, half machine".
+The tour's stage features 31 atypically positioned individual surfaces that make up the main LED screen, which show "animated videos of Perry's mission to free butterflies in order restore what was lost on her planet as a half human, half machine."
 There is an infinity-symbol shaped runway which takes up a large portion of the arena bowl, which is surrounded by dynamic lights that light up Perry and her dancers.
-The show's props include a "massive flying butterfly", and a 10-foot orb which "breaks apart and comes back together, holding Katy and ten dancers inside".
-There are also acrobats who perform on "hand-rolled metal flowers", and a lit-up saber pole which Perry uses to "fight off the warriors".
+The show's props include a "massive flying butterfly," and a 10-foot orb which "breaks apart and comes back together, holding Katy and ten dancers inside."
+There are also acrobats who perform on "hand-rolled metal flowers," and a lit-up saber pole which Perry uses to "fight off the warriors."